TheWorldAvatar/Viz-Backend-Agent/README.md

 > [!IMPORTANT]
 > Users can also include filters as query parameters following the structure: `field=value1|value2`, where `field` is the name of the field filter.
 If multiple values are provided for a **single** field, they must be separated by **the pipe delimiter** (`|`)."

 Users can also send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/filter?type={type}&field={field}` endpoint to retrieve all the distinct field options for a specific field on all active contracts, where `{type}`is the requested identifier that must correspond to a target class in`./resources/application-form.json` and `{field}` is the target field.
+Users can also include an optional `search` parameter.

 > Records of service tasks